bureson/nn-compass/scenes/dilemma9.md

 - rolemodel-driveoutcome-new-1_4: 0.1

 # Feedback
 It's great that you want to get to know your team better before deciding whether it's relevant to change the design of the performance board.
 However, as the KPI's are red, you don't know whether the status reflects important challenges that need to be addressed soon.

-This is a dilemma of building teams and ensuring an inclusive work environment while also setting direction and driving outcomes
+This is a dilemma of building teams and ensuring an inclusive work environment while also setting direction and driving outcomes.